monashmicroimaging/gitbook-fiji-basics/part_4_image_adjustments.md

 ## Image Translation {#image-translation}

 You can also shift the image within the frame using the **Translate** tool.
-This can also be found under **Image Transform**.
+This can also be found under **Image -&gt; Transform**.
 This will open a window where you can enter your offset values to shift the image in x and y.
 The values are entered in pixels.

 ![](/assets/part4/translate_image_options.jpg)